Risotto alla Milanese | Authentic Italian Recipe

 For this recipe, you will need:

-- 4 cups beef stock (you can also substitute chicken or vegetable broth)
+- 4 cups beef stock (you can also substitute chicken or vegetable broth for a lighter color)

 - 1 cup (160g) carnaroli or arborio rice